whage/thesis/thesis.md

 There is ongoing work to extend Haskell with linear types. [@tweag-linear]

 ## Effect systems
-Effect systems aim to model the side effects of computation at the programming language syntax level.
+Effect systems aim to model the side effects of computation.
 Resorting to the definitions of functional programming languages, a "pure function" is a unit of code whose output depends only on its inputs and doesn't cause any observable effect besides returning a value.
 In contrast, an "effectful" or "impure" function is one that can cause some observable effect besides its return value: perform I/O or - and this